by Maria O’Hanlon, Office of Public Works, Farmleigh.

 Forbidden love

 The portrait of Lucy is on loan from the Hugh Lane Gallery and dates to 1902.
 Lucy first met Philip de László ten years earlier, while studying music with her sister in Munich in 1892.
 The artist, who had studied at the National Academy of Arts in Hungary, had travelled to Munich to study at the Royal Bavarian Academy.
-Lucy, a granddaughter of Robert Rundell Guinness, co founder of the Guinness Mahon bank, was forbidden to court a student artist, even though de László had already won his first portrait commission some years earlier in 1889.
+Lucy, a granddaughter of Robert Rundell Guinness, co founder of the Guinness Mahon bank, was discouraged from courting a student artist, even though de László had already won his first portrait commission some years earlier in 1889.
 He and Lucy were to part ways for a number of years.

 Growing talent